subucodes/vscode-ext-timeforge/README.md

 # TimeForge

-A Visual Studio Code extension for efficient time tracking of coding activities.
+A Minimalistic timer in the status bar that auto tracks your time spent on workspaces.

 ## Features

-- Automated time tracking for coding sessions
+- ⏱ Set, Pause and Stop the timer with clicks
-- Project-based time monitoring
+- 📂 Workspace-based time monitoring
-- Detailed activity reports
+- 📊 Github like heatmap to represent your time spent
-- Easy-to-use interface integrated with VS Code
+- ⚡ Easy-to-use interface integrated with VS Code

 ## Installation